MatlockFT/Matlock/_posts/2025-02-01-Rabbit Rabbit Rabbit.md

 A lot of these confused souls kept referencing a documentary called Europa and when I looked into it, its just anti-semetic propaganda that's been thoroughly debunked.
 Luckily for me, that clip did pretty well on YouTube and I was able to monetarily profit off their stupidity while arguing so that was fun.
 What I really found amusing was that the Flat Earthers were disappointed in Bryce because of his pro-Hitler speech, citing that now people are going to think flat earth is "just a conspiracy".
 What a time to be alive.

-Back to Benavide vs. Morrell
+Back to Benavidez vs. Morrell